docker/docs/content/compose/environment-variables/envvars.md

 ### COMPOSE\_MENU

-When enabled, Compose will display a navigation menu to open the Compose stack in Docker Desktop or to switch in `watch` mode.
+When enabled, Compose displays a navigation menu where you can choose to open the Compose stack in Docker Desktop, switch on [`watch` mode](../file-watch.md), or use [Docker Debug](../../reference/cli/debug.md).

 * Supported values:
   * `true` or `1`, to enable,